Evergreen legal library · not legal advice

 Want to know which of these rules actually apply to you?

-The briefs explain the framework.
-The AI Entry Assessment brings it down to your reality: mapping of systems, gap analysis against the AI Act and ISO/IEC 42001, prioritised roadmap.
+The cards explain the framework.
+The AI Entry Assessment brings it down to your reality: a map of your systems, a gap analysis against the AI Act and ISO/IEC 42001, a prioritised roadmap.

-This hub is for information and guidance · it is not legal advice · the official source is always cited and prevails
+This library is for information and orientation only · it is not legal advice · the official source is always cited and prevails